EmptyCupHQ/emptycuphq.github.io/content/academy/assignment.md

 __Code quality__: Good quality code is clean, well organized, readable, concise and simple.
 Writing simple code is much harder than writing complex code.
 It shows your elegance in structuring your code.

-Apart from the above technical criteria, we also evaluate your communication.
+Apart from the above technical criteria, we also evaluate your communication during the code review.
 Here are a few things taken into consideration.
 For eg:

 1. Do you think through before communication?
 It is important to have as much clarity as possible before you initiate a conversation.
 Otherwise, you will get that clarity in the conversation at the expense of the other person's time and attention.